 - Unplug appliances when not in use; they may still draw energy from the socket if they are plugged in.
 As much as 10% of energy use for appliances is consumed when they are switched off.

-- Consider using a laptop computer, which uses 50% less energy than a desktop does.
+- A laptop computer, uses 50% less energy than a desktop does.
 If you use a desktop, shut off the monitor when not in use.

 - Shut the fridge door.
 Every minute a refrigerator is opened requires 3 minutes of energy to cool it.